cloudfoundry-attic/bosh-notes/availability-zones.md

 [see `az` label in Tracker for created stories]

-- dynamic/static subnets can belong to multiple availability zones
+- dynamic/static subnets can belong to multiple azs
+- specifying static ips on a job spanning multiple azs should reflect on placement of instances into azs

 ### ID vs Index